Service standards 2018-19Published: 19 March 2019

 We are transparent and publish statistics showing how well we perform against our service standards.

-The Keeper of the Registers of Scotland announced earlier this year that we were looking at ways to address the backlog of work that we have accrued.
+The Keeper of the Registers of Scotland announced earlier this year that we were looking at ways to address our backlog of work.

 Service standards by register

 Here's how we have performed from 1 April 2018 to 9 March 2019 (end of week 49 of 2018-19):

 |Service standard||Applications completed||2018-19|

 |Enter new land register applications on the application record||1 working day||529,893||99.98%|